gordon-cs/gordon-360-api/README.md

         - returns ok
     - *Service.cs under Services
     	- calls the stored procedure that returns view model
-    - *.cs under Models
-    	- Function names correspond to the columns of the data the stored procedure returns (Have to be exact names)
     - *ViewModel.cs under ViewModels
     	- function names correspond to the columns of the data the stored procedure returns (Does not have to be exact names)
     	- static implicit operator converts * model to *ViewModel
-    - +_Result.cs under Models
-    	- function names correspond to the columns of the data the stored procedure returns (Have to be exact names)
 - Update Files:
     - ServiceInterfaces.cs under Services
     	- Add a public interface I*/